jorgecarleitao/django-sphinxql/docs/queryset.rst

     change.

-    When you apply :meth:`search`, ``SearchQuerySet`` assumes you want to use Sphinx on it.
+    When you apply :meth:`search`, ``SearchQuerySet`` assumes you want to use Sphinx on it:

     .. attribute:: search_mode